WebSocket Communication Protocol

 Authorization

-: For access token, in format"Bearer <token>"
+: Used to store the access token, in the form of"Bearer <token>"

 Protocol-Version